 Cancer is rubbing your mom’s back while she’s getting sick in the bathroom for the 4th time that day.
 Cancer is answering questions like “Why doesn’t your mom have hair?” to unknowing children who don’t understand that this has become “normal” in some people’s lives.
 Cancer is brushing your mom’s hair for her when it finally starts to grow back because she missed the way it felt.
 Then watching her pull out the wig as it starts to fall out from yet another round of chemo.
-Cancer is sitting by your mom’s bed at age 10, talking to her while she balances on the brink of consciousness as Hospice workers go about their duties.
-Cancer is getting called home early from 5th grade camp because your mom is no longer part of this world.
+Cancer is getting called home early from 5th-grade camp because your mom is no longer part of this world.

 Cancer fucking sucks.

 So while this pretty pink ribbon has done a lot for the awareness of breast cancer and the fight against it, I also think it allows people to hide from how serious and dangerous breast cancer is if it's not caught early enough.